PerioEndoscopy and Integrative Care – Case Studies for discussion:

-PerioPeak Innovations is not merely focused on the complete removal of calculus using a dental endoscope and teaching optimal home care (just clean teeth), we are focused even more on the actual cause of chronic inflammation – which goes well beyond tartar and plaque in most individuals who have periodontal disease.
-We are also very focused on what effect periodontal disease is having on overall health.
+PerioPeak Innovations is not merely focused on the complete removal of calculus using a dental endoscope and teaching optimal home care (“just clean teeth”), we are also focused on the actual cause of chronic, inappropriate inflammation – which goes well beyond tartar and plaque in most individuals who have periodontal disease.
+We also focus on what effect periodontal disease is having on overall health.
 We have found that the questions and answers for what is driving the chronic inflammatory response beyond plaque (biofilm) and calculus is rarely explored or addressed with most traditional periodontal protocols.
 If the cause is not addressed, which is typically a host response issue, the disease will return within a very short period of time.
-Studies have demonstrated well that surgical and non surgical periodontal procedures, followed by close periodontal maintenance every 3 months, do not produce long term results.
+Studies have demonstrated well that surgical and non surgical periodontal procedures, followed by close periodontal maintenance every 3 months, does not generally produce long term healthy results.
 We believe this is simply due to a lack of education regarding underlying cause, and instead, an unbalanced focus on “just cleaning the teeth”.
 Read our publication “Wave Farewell to the Cleaning Lady” for further understanding of our overall philosophy.

 Our protocol for comprehensive periodontal care – “Healthy Gums for Life”

-Comprehensive Medical Labs – we have researched the most important medical labs to have completed prior to periodontal treatment to help determine underlying issues contributing t0 chronic inflammation in the gums and bone loss around the teeth.
+Comprehensive Medical Labs – we have researched the most important medical labs to have completed to help determine underlying issues contributing to chronic inflammation in the gums and bone loss around the teeth.
 The labs we recommend also help us determine what effect, if any, the chronic periodontal infection is having on systemic health.
 All of our clients are given the opportunity to uncover the truth about a) what systemic issues could be “driving their inappropriate inflammatory response”, and thus the ensuing destruction occurring to their gums and supporting bone, and b) what might be contributing to their systemic health problems and disease processes already well underway.
-By identifying underlying issues prior to periodontal treatment the overall clinical outcomes are enhanced.
-This is not a one size fits all program, and men and women can have different issues in many cases.
-When we provide a complementary consultation for our clients an extensive health history review is performed – medical labs for the client are then recommended.
-We provide a comprehensive list of medical labs to check, which the client then shares with their doctor.
-We strongly encourage integrated care with a medical doctor or naturopathic physician of the patients choosing.
-Read more about inflammatory biomarkers, vitamin D deficiency, and diabetes and metabolic syndrome.
+By identifying underlying issues overall clinical outcomes are enhanced.
+This is not a one size fits all program, and men and women can have different issues.
+We strongly encourage integrative care with a medical doctor or naturopathic doctor of the patients choosing.

 Sleep Apnea is an important medical condition which can often go undiagnosed and untreated for many years.
 Sleep apnea, especially moderate to severe sleep apnea, will cause hypoxia, a lowered level of oxygen in the blood and thus all the tissues.
 This can be a major contributing factor for all chronic inflammatory diseases.
 We suggest an evaluation with a qualified sleep medicine doctor to evaluate this serious condition.